jwhiss/testvault-alerts/README.md

 # TestVault Alerts

-This repository scrapes drug test results from thetestvault.com and can alert via email when new results are available, including a list of clients for whom one or more individual drugs were present.
+This repository gets drug test results from thetestvault.com and can alert via email when new results are available, including a list of clients for whom one or more individual drugs were present.
 It relies on Selenium, OCR utilities and other third‑party tools.